nghia-cx/Keep_Babies_Safe/README.md

     At line 6: replace your_id

 Step 5: Run main.py
     It has 2 mode: Indoor and Outdoor.
-Press 1 for Indoor, 2 for Outdoor
+Press 1 for Indoor,press 2 for Outdoor

     In mode 1:
         When the video start, press P to pause video, now you can choose points via 'left click mouse'.
 After choose, press P again then press D...
     In mode 2:
         When the video start, press button D ...

     For all mode, press button:
      P: it will pause your video
      Q: it will quit your video